rachel-moonrocks/blog-site-2/content/blog/2017-03-31-var-vs-let/index.md

 // 1
 // 2
 ```
-wow so little code!
+Wow, so little code!
-<h4>other things to note with let</h4>
+<h4>Other things to note with let: </h4>

-redeclaring a variable with *let* results in a SyntaxError
+- Redeclaring a variable with *let* results in a SyntaxError
-using *let*  in switch statements will also result in a SyntaxError since different case statements belong to a single block!
+- uUsing *let*  in switch statements will also result in a SyntaxError since different case statements belong to a single block!

-check out the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) on let!
+Check out the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) on let!